-Fort Churchill Nevada was built in to provide protection to the early settlers.
+Fort Churchill, Nevada, was built to protect the early settlers.
 Construction on the fort began in July 1860 and was completed the following year.
-Fort Churchill was a supply depot for the Union Army during the American Civil War with as many as 200 soldiers stationed at the fort.
+The fort was a supply depot for the Union Army during the American Civil War, with 200 soldiers stationed at the fort.

-Most of Fort Churchill was abandoned by the late 1860s and the buildings were sold at an auction for $750.
-A once an important military outpost and pony express station was left to decay in the hot desert sun.
+Most of Fort Churchill was abandoned by the late 1860s, and the buildings were sold at an auction for $750.
+A once important military outpost and pony express station was left to decay in the hot desert sun.

 In 1961 the fort was once again acquired by the state and proclaimed a Nevada state historic site.

 Today the Fort ruins are kept in a state of arrested decay.
 Visitors can walk through the old fort and imagine what life was like back in its hay day.